 Figure 4c displays the equivalent widths across the LOC plane for selected optical emission lines.
 There are various atomic processes that are efficient sources of IR emission in nebulae.
 Although grains influence IR emission, grains in H II regions are not as important as in PDR regions where photoelectric heating serves as the dominant excitation source (AGN3).
 However, the IR emission lines that we track emit most efficiently in low nH and low φH regions and their emission cuts off conspicuously close to where we phase out grains.
 Because of this trend, we decided to compare our baseline dusty model with a dust-free model.
 We found that grains did not make much meaningful difference in the peak equivalent widths, which means that they do not influence the strength of the IR emission lines that we are tracking.
-For example, for [N II] 122 µm, the peak log(Wλ) = 1.6 for the dusty case and log(Wλ) = 1.5 for the dust-free case and the peak Wλ of [O III] 52 µm was only twice as high in the dust-free case than in the dusty case
+For example, for [N II] 122 µm, the peak log(Wλ) = 1.6 for the dusty case and log(Wλ) = 1.5 for the dust-free case (see Figure 7c, rows c and d) and the peak Wλ of [O III] 52 µm was only twice as high in the dust-free case than in the dusty case (see Figure 7c, rows a and b).

-Most of the infrared emission in our study bottom left of our grids, a parameter space that corresponds to low nH and low φH values.
+Most of the infrared emission in our study is constrained to the bottom left of our grids, a parameter space that corresponds to low nH and low φH values.
 Since we determined that this was not an effect of dust, we determined that most of our emission lines reach their critical densities when log(nH) > 5 and thus they do not emit efficiently in regions with log(nH) > 5 because they are collisionally suppressed.
-For example, log(ncrit([N II] 122 µm)) = 2.56 and it most efficiently emits around log(nH) = (see igure 4c).
+For example, log(ncrit([N II] 122 µm)) = 2.56 and it most efficiently emits around log(nH) = 3 (see Figure 4c, row h).
 Similarly, the log(ncrit[O III] 52 µm) = 3.25.
 This is a few orders of magnitude lower than its optical equivalent, [O III] λ5007, whose log(ncrit) = 6.43 (Rubin 1989).
-Clearly, the [O III] 52 µm emission line still emits when log(nH) > 3.4 but the region it emits most efficiently is log(nH) (see Figure 4cRubin 1989).
+Clearly, the [O III] 52 µm emission line still emits when log(nH) > 3.4 but the region it emits most efficiently is log(nH) = 2 (see Figure 4c, row g; Rubin 1989).

 Various IR fine-structure emission lines can also be used to predict electron temperatures and densities.
 Such predictions can be made using ratios of [O I] 52 µm, [O III] 88 µm, and [O III] λ5007 from the optical lines.
-IR emission lines ([O I] 52 µm and [O III] 88 µm) have much lower excitation potentials than their optical counterpart ([O III] λ5007).
+As discussed above, the IR emission lines ([O I] 52 µm and [O III] 88 µm) have much lower excitation potentials than their optical counterpart ([O III] λ5007).
 The ratio of [O I] 52 µm / [O III] 88 µm strongly depends on density but not on temperature.
 However, the [O III] λ5007 / [O III] 88 µm ratio does depend on both temperature and density.
 Consequently, by measuring both these ratios, we can determine the average values of both T and nH (AGN3).
 Taking these ratios on our grids indicate that our simulations have temperatures around 104 K with log(nH) ~ 3.0.